ngkimtran/appdev/README.md

-# appdev project 2020
+# Application development project 2020

-# This project is for I-IT-1N students to understand what procedure and
-# what tools are needed in an application development.
+# This project is for I-IT-1N students to understand what procedure and what tools are needed in an application development.

 General description of the application:
-	This application will draw and animate objects on the screen as well as send data to the server through a PHP file.
+	This application will display sounds as barchart as well as send data to the server through a PHP file.

 Table of contetns:
 1. Configuration instructions